lablup/bssh/README.md

 # Or specify a command explicitly:
 bssh "nvidia-smi" # Check GPU status on all nodes

+# Interactive mode also works automatically:
+bssh interactive  # Opens interactive session with all Backend.AI nodes

+# You can still override with explicit options if needed:
+bssh -c other-cluster "command"  # Use a different cluster bssh -H specific-host "command"   # Use specific host
 ```

 ### Manual Configuration File